-- Common side effects of the Gardisil 9 vaccine is irritation at the injection site, including pain, swelling, or redness.
-Some patients may have a headache following the injection.
+Common side effects of the Gardasil 9 vaccine is irritation at the injection site, including pain, swelling, or redness.
+Some people may have a headache following the injection.

 Avoid sexual contact with a partner if genital warts are present.

-- Use latex condoms every time you engage in sexual intercourse.
+Use latex condoms every time you engage in sexual intercourse.
 But keep in mind that HPV is spread through skin-to-skin contact — not through exchange of bodily fluids.
-This means that condoms may not always prevent the spread of HPV but may reduce your risk.
+This means that while condoms may not always prevent the spread of HPV, they could reduce your risk.

 If you’re a woman, make an appointment with your gynecologist for a cervical cancer screening.
 You should start screening at age 21 and continue until you’re 65.

 HPV is very common.
 Most people with HPV don’t know they’re infected and experience no symptoms.

-If you have HPV, it does not mean you’ll develop cervical cancer.
+If you have HPV, it doesn’t mean you’ll develop cervical cancer.

-However, knowing that you have a high-risk type of HPV will help you and your doctor come up with a plan to help reduce your risk for cervical cancer.
+However, knowing that you have a high-risk type of HPV will help you and your doctor come up with a plan to reduce your risk for cervical cancer.